 JTBD helps discover activities people do that need improvement

-Ryan Singer mentioned the tendency to focus on designing forms.
+Ryan Singer talked about the tendency to focus on designing forms.
 Most design requirements are expressed in terms of form.
 The form is what we want to create or change: like adding a button to the UI to change a setting.
-The button is meaningful insofar as it enables people to do certain activities better.
+But a button is meaningful insofar as it enables people to do certain activities better.
 In other words, what essential is the Context-Form Fit.

 The same tendency can also be seen in product development.
 Sometimes we build and deliver features without adequately thinking about their context.
 The Job-to-be-done framework counters this tendency by shifting the focus of product development to center around people’s activities, or the jobs they’re trying to get done.

-I’ll keep them separate to highlight the input to product strategy, but we can combine them together and say that the output of the JTBD is the activities people do that need improvement.
+I’ll keep them separate to highlight the input to product strategy, but in principle can combine them together and say that the output of the JTBD is the activities people do that need improvement.

 The North Star Framework helps produce metrics that align with business outcomes and activities customers do that need improvement

-But, and this tend to be counterintuitive for those who have a high empathy, it is equally important that our business survives, strives and grows to continue to deliver values to customers.
+But there are many user problems, and not all of them would maximize value for the business.
+There’s a delicate balance that we have to maintain.
+This tends to be counterintuitive for those who have a high empathy, it is equally important that our business survives, strives and grows to continue to deliver values to customers.

-The point of defining The North Star Metric is not so much about the metric itself than it is about helping you and your team consider business results and customer values with equal competence.
+The point of defining The North Star Metric is then not so much about defining the metrics.
+The point is to get you and your team to think about business outcomes and customer outcomes with equal consideration.

 The North Star metric is a leading indicator that defines the relationship between customer problems being solved and sustainable, long-term business results.

 The inputs of the North Star Framework are customer problems and business outcomes.
-The outputs of the North Star Framework are North Star Metric itself and a set of Input Metrics that influence the North Star Metric.
+The outputs of the North Star Framework are North Star Metric itself and a set of Input Metrics that influence the North Star Metric (the NSM are usually lagging while the inputs are usually leading metrics).

-Activities people do that need improvement are customer problems.
+For the sake of repeating myself, activities which people need to get done and which they want to get done better are customer problems.
 By solving customer problems, we create value for them.
 In exchange, customers pay us with their time, attention, and money, which help our business to grow.

 The heart of the North Star Framework is the North Star Metric, a single critical rate, count, or ratio that represents your product strategy.Amplitude – North Star Playbook